Magnitude 6.8 earthquake strikes Alaska Peninsula - ExBulletin

 Magnitude 6.8 earthquake strikes Alaska Peninsula

-(Reuters) – A 6.8-magnitude earthquake struck the Alaskan Peninsula on Monday, the Euro-Mediterranean Seismological Center said.
+A 6.8-magnitude earthquake struck the Alaskan Peninsula region on Monday, the Euro-Mediterranean Seismological Center said.

 The US Tsunami Warning System said there was no tsunami warning after the quake.

-MSC said the quake, which was upgraded from an initial intensity of 6.5, had a depth of 51 kilometers (31.68 miles).
+MSC said the quake, whose initial magnitude was raised above 6.5 on the Richter scale, was at a depth of 51 kilometers.

 There were no immediate reports of injuries or damages from the quake.